Doctor of Musical Arts in Music Performance: Piano

 For general information on academic requirements, residence, tenure, and enrollment, see the Graduate Studies section of the online catalog.
 Further admission requirements are listed below.

-The applicant must be prepared to perform the equivalent of a full master’s recital as deemed appropriate by the major performance division.
+The applicant must be prepared to perform the audition requirements set by the major performance division.
 The audition is heard by at least two members of the major division Graduate Faculty.
 The applicant should consult the major performance division for specific memory and repertoire requirements.
 The applicant also should submit with the application a comprehensive repertoire list indicating work studied, memorized, performed in public, or ready for immediate performance.
 Applicants may submit a video audition to their graduate application to be reviewed by the Graduate Faculty in the major division.
 A pre-screening audition is required for voice and piano applicants.
 View School of Music audition requirements and procedures.

 Graduate Admission to the School of Music